CS Pandurii Târgu Jiu: History

-Chart of yearly table positions of Pandurii Târgu Jiu in the national leagues.
+Chart of the yearly league positions of Pandurii Târgu Jiu in the Romanian football league system.

 Founding and lower divisions (1962–2005)

-Pandurii Târgu Jiu was founded in August 1962, after the merger of the two big rivals from the town, Flacăra-Unirea Târgu Jiu and CIL Târgu-Jiu.
-The club entered the fourth division of Romanian football, with a strong objective, to promote immediately in the third division.
-And the target was reached, Pandurii gaining the promotion to Divizia C in June 1963.
-Their first game in this division was played on 1 September 1963, against Siderurgistul Hunedoara.
-Pandurii won by a big margin, 6–0, goals scored by Chițu (12'), Nelu Băloi (35'), Melinte (53', 80') and Vasilescu (83', 85').
+Pandurii Târgu Jiu was founded in August 1962 following the merger of two local rivals, Flacăra-Unirea Târgu Jiu and CIL Târgu Jiu.
+The new club entered the fourth tier of Romanian football with the immediate objective of reaching the national divisions.

+Promotion was achieved at the end of the club's first season, with Pandurii entering Divizia C in the summer of 1963.
+Its first match in the third tier was played on 1 September 1963 against Siderurgistul Hunedoara and ended in a 6–0 victory, with goals scored by Chițu (12'), Nelu Băloi (35'), Melinte (53', 80') and Vasilescu (83', 85').